Fort Lauderdale-Hollywood International

 Fort Lauderdale Hollywood International Airport, Florida, is located in Dania Beach, Florida between the cities of Fort Lauderdale and Hollywood in Broward County, 21 miles (33.7km) north of Miami.

 The airport has experienced unparalleled growth in terms of travellers using the facility in the last few years.
-In 2005, the airport played host to 22.39 million passengers and was, in 2006, the fastest-growing airport in the US.
-It is the 23rd busiest airport (for passenger traffic) in the US, and is one of the 50 busiest airports in the world.
+In 2011, the airport handled 23-34 million passengers, an increase of 4.2% from 2010.
+The airport handled 227,089 aircraft movements in 2011, climbing 0.2% from 2010.
+It is the 21st busiest airport (for passenger traffic) in the US, and one of the 50 busiest airports in the world.

 The airport is a key base for Delta Air Lines and domestic low-cost carriers Southwest Airlines, Spirit Airlines and JetBlue.
 To avoid overcrowding and to capitalise on the growth trend (whether sustainable or not), the airport management is to invest in further expansion of the facility.